florating/skincare-routine-helper/README.md

         - [ ] optional: for custom routines, will need to add a button to add a new step to the routine (React component?)
 - [ ] save a user's skincare routine to the db
     - [x] 10/24: update data model diagram
-    - [ ] implement data model changes to ORM classes
+    - [x] 10/25: implement data model changes to ORM classes
     - [ ] re-seed the database
 </details>